a-axton/mc-fe-styles/README.md

 # Masterclass Front End Style Builder
-Maintained by Stephen Pontes for Masterclass, this repo contains the build scripts to process our sass library of styles for the MC website.
+Currently maintained by Stephen and Andy for Masterclass, this repo contains the build scripts to process our sass library of styles for the MC website.
 The final output is minified and compressed to be imported in the app's asset pipeline for final compilation with the rest of the css.

 ## Required
 - node (If you have brew, it's just `brew install node`)